The Origins of Mars

 Now imagine Mars is a soft-boiled egg; the inside is hot as the shell cools.
 If the shell is weak in spots, the egg will crack and the cooked yolk will protrude.
 A similar occurrence happened with the Tharsis region, a continent-sized land mass in the southern hemisphere.
 The hot mantle bulged out, pushing up the crust and fracturing the surrounding lava plains (forming Valles Marineris, a network of canyons).
 In other spots, the mantle pushed through the crust, giving rise to the region's many volcanoes, such as Olympus Mons.
 (We'll talk about all these Martian landmarks next.)

 During this period, there were widespread volcanic eruptions.
 Lava flowed from volcanoes and filled the low-lying basins.
 Eruptions released heat gas that contributed to a thick atmosphere, which could have supported liquid water.
 Therefore, there might have been rain, flooding and erosion.
 The erosion would produce sedimentary rocks in the basins and plains, and form channels in the rock.
-More than one period of widespread volcanic eruption may have occurred during Mars' history, but eventually the volcanoes stopped rumbling as much.
+More than one period of widespread volcanic eruptions may have occurred during Mars' history, but eventually the volcanoes stopped rumbling as much.

 The bulges that caused the crustal uplifts and the widespread volcanic activity released vast amounts of heat from the inside of Mars.
 Since Mars isn't as large as the Earth, it cooled much faster, and the surface temperature cooled with it.
 Water and carbon dioxide from the atmosphere began to freeze and fall to the surface in vast amounts.
 This freezing removed large amounts of gas from the atmosphere, causing it to thin.
 In addition, any surface water may have frozen into the ground, forming permafrost layers.
 Intermittent volcanic eruptions would release more heat that would melt more water ice and cause flooding.
 The flooding would erode channels and carry more material down to the surrounding plains.